ropensci/rcites/paper/paper.md

 With citesr we provide an R package that gives access to the Speciesplus database.
 We provide functions to directly access the species' country-wise distribution, the species' legislation status within CITES, as well as the species' legislation status within the EU.
 The package is available at https://github.com/ibartomeus/citesr.

 Citesr may support researchers and national authorities in more efficiently dealing with taxonomy information of endangered species, their legislation status as well as their distribution range and trade status.
-Recent publications with use of the Speciesplus database include Robinson and Pablo [-@Robinson:2018], Hensz and Soberón [-@Hensz:2018] as well as Hinsley and Roberts [-@Hinsley:2018].
+Recent publications with data extraction from the Speciesplus database illustrate how citesr can be used [@Robinson:2018, @Hensz:2018, @Hinsley:2018].

 # Acknowledgements